Skip Ribbon Commands

 The first openly LGBTQ+ elected official in Woonsocket, Sen. Murray served two terms on the Woonsocket City Council before being elected to the Rhode Island Senate in November 2018.

-Sen. Murray was born on Oct.
-3, 1974.
-Born and raised in northern Rhode Island, she attended Woonsocket's public schools.
+Born and raised in northern Rhode Island, Sen. Murray attended Woonsocket's public schools.
 She has an A.A.S. in Criminal Justice with a focus in Forensic Science.
-A self-taught artist who travels locally, she also works at a family-owned business in Woonsocket.
+She works at a small business based in Woonsocket.